SuperNEMO-DBD/Falaise/CONTRIBUTING.md

    - If new/modified code, has unit tests which pass on supported platforms (_WIP: CI with Travis_)
    - Any needed documentation is supplied

-   Should edits be required, simply add new commits on the feature branch in your local clone and push them to your fork.
+   Should changes be requested, simply add new commits on the feature branch in your local clone and push them to your fork.
 GitHub will automatically append them to the PR.

 4. Once approved, the PR will be merged on to the `develop` branch of [SuperNEMO-DBD/Falaise](https://github.com/SuperNEMO-DBD/Falaise).
 You can then delete your feature branch.